-Pinnacles National Park has provided us with our picture of a turkey for this Thanksgiving season.
+Pinnacles National Park has provided us with our picture of a turkey for this Thanksgiving season (my own little holiday tradition).
 I doubt this one will be gracing anyone's table, as he was well inside the boundaries of the park.
 Maybe a coyote's, but this one looked like it wasn't going to take any crap from anyone.

 Pinnacles has been one of my most dependable localities for seeing Wild Turkeys (which are not exactly a native species, but they have become naturalized in this region).
 I've seen dozens at a time there.
 The turkeys can be seen throughout the Coast Ranges.
 It's not well-known, but the Wild Turkey was almost hunted to oblivion a century ago.
 Aggressive efforts at conservation and introduction of captured wild birds to new regions (including California) brought them back.